Cornish attractions – a bit further afield…

 The Eden Project

 Cornwall’s most famous attraction, The Eden Project near St Austell is definitely worth the travel time.
-With its exotic biomes, beautiful outdoor spaces, fantastic cafes and exciting events programme, we know it’s a cliché, but there really is something for everyone at Eden.
-It’s designed to take huge amounts of visitors, so copes in the busier months, and its versatile indoor-outdoor design makes it great in any weather.
-Persuade any reluctant teens that gardens can be fun by booking an activity at Eden’s Hangloose Adventure.
-Their famous zipwire, aerial trekking or the giant swing are just some of the activities available.
+With its exotic biomes, beautiful outdoor spaces, fantastic cafes and exciting events programme, there really is something for everyone at Eden.
+Eden re-opens on 17 May; however, you must pre-book your visit online (here’s how to buy your Eden ticket).
+Keep an eye on their website for details about the cafes, the shop and any events.
+Persuade any reluctant teens that gardens can be fun by booking a trip with Hangloose Adventure, which offers zip wire rides over the biomes and a giant swing.
+This reopens before The Eden Project on 12 April.

 (Image: Eden Project)